fmipp/py-fmipp/README.md

     *  Boost (libboost-all-dev)
     *  pip (python-pip)
     *  git (git)
-*  download the fmipp source code into the "source"-folder (./source/<fmipp-code/>)
+*  download the fmipp source code into the 'source'-folder (./source/<fmipp-code/>)

 generating the source distribution
 ----------------------------------

-*  run "python setup.py sdist" in the command line to create the "fmipp-<version>.tar.gz" source distribution file
+*  run `python setup.py sdist` in the command line to create the 'fmipp-<version>.tar.gz' source distribution file

 Installation from local
 -----------------------

-*  run "python -m pip install /path/to/sdist/fmipp-<version>.tar.gz" to install the source distribution
+*  run `python -m pip install /path/to/sdist/fmipp-<version>.tar.gz` to install the source distribution